chandrasekhar7/LINUX_RH342-study/README.md

 ldconfig -p # Gives hints as to where it looks for libraries.

-'man valgrind'....you're looking for memory leaks so search for 'leak' ldd /path/to/binary
+'man valgrind'....you're looking for memory leaks so search for OPTIONS (in upper case). ldd /path/to/binary

 valgrind will give you the hint of --leak-check=full when you run it.

 valgrind --tool=<toolname>

-search for "tool" in man valgrind
+search for "tool" in man valgrind (in upper case)

 strace

-strace -o /tmp/mytrace -e open,stat mycommand
+strace -o /tmp/mytrace -e open,stat mycommand  # trace only open and stat calls.

-strace -p <PID>
+strace -p <PID>  # Trace an already running process at <PID>.

 strace -f (follow child processes)